neuroinformatics-unit/datashuttle/docs/source/pages/get_started.md

 project = DataShuttle("my_project")
 ```

-DataShuttle helps to manage and transfer a project with many "local" machines all connected to a central "remote" machine.
+DataShuttle helps to manage and transfer a project with many "local" machines all connected to a central "central" machine.
 DataShuttle requires a path to the local project folder (this is typically empty on first use and should include the name of the project
 e.g. local_path="/path/to/my_project").
-Also, remote project folder and method to connect to the remote project (either "local_filesystem" or
+Also, central project folder and method to connect to the central project (either "local_filesystem" or
 "ssh").

 It is also required to specify the data types (e.g. behav, ephys, funcimg, histology) used on the local PC.
 If data_type flags are not set to True, it will not be possible
 to create folders of these data types.

-If connection_method used is "ssh", it is necessary to also input the remote_host_id and remote_host_username configs.
+If connection_method used is "ssh", it is necessary to also input the central_host_id and central_host_username configs.

 The settings "overwrite_old_files_on_transfer", "transfer_verbosity" and "show_transfer_progress" determine
 the behaviour during file transfer.
 Please see the Data Transfer section of the full documentation for more information.